ItaySharabi/ItaySharabi/README.md

 - 📫 Here you'll find:
-      Some complex java projects using the OOP approach, like a game of Pokemons, graph structure designs and graph algorithms (Applied from Graph Theory).
+      Some complex java and python projects using the OOP approach, like a game of Pokemons, graph structure designs and graph algorithms (Applied from Graph Theory).
-      Also some simple C projects, and soon some Python Projects!
+      You can also find some C projects.

 - 🔭 I’m currently working on some medium sized projects (of 3-4 programmers),